-Campus and Community Committee on High Risk Alcohol Use (CCC) (Laurie Betting, UND & Ken Vein, City)
+Campus and Community Committee on High Risk Alcohol Use (CCC) (This group has not met since 2016)

 Partnership established in 2014 by the President of UND and the Mayor of Grand Forks to assist in creating a community and campus culture that supports responsible, low-risk alcohol use.
 The CCC has pledged to utilize best practices along with policy, systems and environmental changes to address the issues surrounding high-risk alcohol use in the community.
 The CCC, in collaboration with the Substance Abuse Prevention Coalition has utilized SPF-SIG funding to propel public education campaigns forward that are focused on curbing both high-risk drinking and underage drinking.
 The CCC has also successfully collaborated with the Grand Forks City Council to pass policies related to social hosting and extreme drink specials.